ansegura7/WebScraping_Covid19/README.md

 Create a web scraper bot to obtain data on confirmed cases and deaths of Covid-19, in order to analyze them.

 ## Process
-1. Web scraping with Selenium to obtain the historical data.
+1. Run the Web Scraper with Selenium to obtain the historical data.
 It only runs 1 time.
-2. Web scraping with BeautifulSoup to obtain daily data.
-Runs every day each hour.
+2. Run the Web Scraper with BeautifulSoup to obtain daily data (every day every x hours).
 3. Export the historical daily data in a CSV file, to feed the dashboard in PowerBI.

 ## Data